lavanya3k/lashokkumar.github.io/_pages/cv.md

 Awards and grants
 ======
+* First place in the University of Arizona postdoc speed talk, April 2020 ($2000).
 * Travel grant for ICESAT-2 hackweek ($1500), University of Washington Seattle, June 2019.
 * Commonwealth Scholarship and Fellowship for PhD in Remote sensing (2012–2016).
 * Travel Grant (£750) by the International Glaciological society for the IGS Kathmandu, Nepal, March 2015.